Abarim Publications' online Biblical Hebrew Dictionary

 Feet and erotica in the Bible

 It's been overly reported that in Hebrew "feet" may be a euphemism for the male genitals, but that's jumping the gun a bit.
 Men would wear long tunics and any kind of laborious activity would require hoisting up the tunic to free one's feet (that's where the "girding of the loins" comes from; 1 Kings 18:46).
 The colloquial expression "covering one's feet" is the opposite of that, and describes a pose of rest.
+All this is on a par with keeping one's ears and eyes open during periods of activity and alertness, and covering ears and eyes during periods of slumber.

 The expression "covering one's feet" is in English almost perfectly reflected in the expression "taking a load off," which also describes a pose of rest after performing labor.
 When judge Ehud had murdered fat king Eglon of Moab, Eglon's servants didn't dare to go into the room he lay bleeding and spilling his refuse because they figured he was "covering his feet," which in this case strongly implies that they thought he was taking a load off by taking a dump (Judges 3:24).
 Likewise, during one of Saul's campaigns to apprehend David, Saul went into a cave to "cover his feet," which only means that he went in there to take a load off (1 Samuel 24:3).
 In this case it is implied that Saul was taking a nap.